Cluster formation for weakly interacting kinetic Langevin dynamics: Introduction

 where the pairwise interaction potential $W$ only depends on the particle distances, i.e., $W(\bm{x}_{i}-\bm{x}_{j})=\widetilde{W}(\|\bm{x}_{i}-\bm{x}_{j}\|)$.
-The parameter $\kappa$ (interaction strength) may be positive or negative.
-We will consider the dynamics \eqref{eq:Langevin} in $\mathcal{D}_{\bm{x}} \times \mathbb{R}^{dN}$, where the configurations move in a box under periodic boundary conditions, i.e., formulated on the $d$-dimensional torus of side length $L$, $\mathcal{D}_{\bm{x}}:=\mathbb{T}^d_L=[0,L)^d$.
-The purpose of this paper is to understand the formation of clustered metastable states for the dynamics~\eqref{eq:Langevin} and for attractive interaction potentials.
-We study the problem by means of numerical simulations and by a stability analysis of the mean-field $N \to +\infty$.
-We will consider the problem both analytically and numerically in one dimension and numerically in two dimensions.
-The interacting particle system~\eqref{eq:Langevin} has been extensively studied, both in both Hamiltonian and stochastic settings.
+We will consider the dynamics \eqref{eq:Langevin} in $\mathcal{D}_{\bm{x}} \times {\mathcal{D}_{\bm{v}}}$, where the {velocity domain is $\mathcal{D}_{\bm{v}}:=\mathbb{R}^{d}$}, and the configurational domain consists of a box with periodic boundary conditions, i.e., the $d$-dimensional torus of side length $L$, $\mathcal{D}_{\bm{x}}:=\mathbb{T}^d_L=[0,L)^d$. {Since the configurational domain is bounded, we do not require a confining potential and set $V\equiv 0$.} The purpose of this paper is to understand the formation of clustered metastable states for the dynamics~\eqref{eq:Langevin} and for attractive interaction potentials.
+We study the problem by means of numerical simulations and by a stability analysis of the mean-field $N \to +\infty$. {While our analysis focuses on the one-dimensional case, $d=1$, we believe the results are generalizable to higher dimensions, and we also consider the case $d=2$ in our simulations.} The interacting particle system~\eqref{eq:Langevin} has been extensively studied, both in Hamiltonian and stochastic settings.
 In the Hamiltonian case one is led to consider the Vlasov mean-field PDE~\cite{posch1990dynamics, bavaud1991equilibrium, Spohn91}.
-For treatment of the model with noise and dissipation, ($\gamma >0$ in \eqref{eq:Langevin}, see e.g.~\cite{dressler1987, Dolbeault_1999, guillin2021uniform} and the references therein.
+For treatment of the model with noise and dissipation ($\gamma >0$ in \eqref{eq:Langevin}), see, e.g.,~\cite{dressler1987, Dolbeault_1999, guillin2021uniform} and the references therein.
 A brief summary of the relevant results on the kinetic Langevin dynamics~\eqref{eq:Langevin} may be found in Section~\ref{sec:LD_theory_intro}.